 - Tax: A person responsible for paying any sum to a contractor (c) for carrying out any work (including supply of labour for carrying out any work) is required to, at the time of payment, deduct tax commonly known as Tax Deducted at Source ("TDS") under Section 194C of the Income Tax Act, 1961.
 The Works Contract Tax is applicable to contracts for labour, work or service.
 Prior to 1 July 2017, the Central Government and State Government levied Service Tax and VAT, respectively, on works contracts.
 However, after the roll-out of the Goods and Services Tax ("GST"), works contracts (in relation to immoveable property) are treated as supply of services and, at present, tax slabs range from 12% to 18%.
 In the first instance, tax is payable by the person supplying the services/goods.
 The Building and Other Construction Workers Welfare Cess Act, 1996, which applies to 10 or more building workers or other construction work, has been enacted for the welfare of construction workers, including regulating the workers' safety, health, and other service conditions.
-A cess of 1% is collected from the employer on the cost of construction incurred. - (d) Health and Safety: Social security legislation such as the Employee's Compensation Act, 2009, ESI Act, Maternity Benefit Act, 1961, Payment of Gratuity Act, 1972, the Employees' Provident Fund and Miscellaneous Provisions Act, 1952, and the Sexual Harassment at Workplace (Prohibition, Prevention and Redressal) Act, 2013, mandatorily apply to all employers and contractors hiring labourers or workmen in the construction industry.
+A cess of 1% is collected from the employer on the cost of construction incurred.
+The Code on Social Security, 2020, once implemented, will mandate collection of a cess for the purposes of social security and welfare of building workers at such rate not exceeding 2% but not less than 1% of the cost of construction incurred by an employer.
+(See question 1.7 above.) - Health and Safety: Social security legislation such as the (d) Employee's Compensation Act, 2009, the ESI Act, the Maternity Benefit Act, 1961, the Payment of Gratuity Act, 1972, the Employees' Provident Fund and Miscellaneous Provisions Act, 1952, and the Sexual Harassment at Workplace (Prohibition, Prevention and Redressal) Act, 2013, mandatorily apply to all employers and contractors hiring labourers or workmen in the construction industry.